braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/multiple_feeds.md

 For the purposes of this example, we'll set a key-value pair with the key `feed_type` that will designate which Content Card feed the card should be displayed in.
 The value will be whatever your custom feeds will be, as in `Transactional`, `Marketing`, and more.

-## Step 2: Create A Content Card update handler
+## Step 2: Create a Content Card update handler

 To perform filtering on a [`ContentCardsFragment`][1], we will create a use a custom [`IContentCardsUpdateHandler`][2].
 A [`IContentCardsUpdateHandler`][2] takes a [`ContentCardsUpdatedEvent`][3] from the Braze SDK and returns a list of cards to display.